Strategy11/formidable-forms/readme.txt

 To get access to more features, integrations, and support, <a href="https://formidableforms.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">upgrade to Formidable Forms Pro</a>.
 A Pro license gives you access to the full version of Formidable Forms for more advanced contact forms, Formidable Views, graphs and stats, priority support, and Formidable Forms Add-ons!

 == Changelog ==
+= 4.01.02 =
+* Fix: Prevent the frm_alignright class from affecting the layout on the form builder page
+* Tweak: When inserting smart default values, use a comma between values by default for checkbox fields
+* Code: Set the field classes in a more generalizable way so other areas can set a separator and exclude shortcode brackets (use data-sep=" " and data-shortcode="0" in add-ons)

 = 4.01.01 =
 * Use svgs for admin menu and admin bar so icon font doesn't need to be loaded admin-wide.
 * Optimize a few SVGs.